I was wrong earlier when I said that Charlie Wrangell was speaking exclusively on Fox.

 Whole country hates Bush.

-But now they're learning the whole country doesn't hate Bush because the backlash is taking place, and there are more millions of Americans out there fed up with this than you can possibly know.
+But now they're learning the whole country doesn't hate Bush because the backlash is taking place and there are more millions of Americans out there fed up with this than you can possibly know.

 And I do mean you.

-Because you live in the media bubble every day, and you think that most Americans probably aren't bothered by this because we're so polarized.
+You can't possibly know how many Americans are fed up because you live in the media bubble every day and you think that most Americans probably aren't bothered by this because we're so polarized.

-I'm telling you, this population is still made up of a majority of decent people to whom this stuff is unacceptable.
+I'm telling you, this population is still made up of a majority of decent people to whom this stuff is unacceptable and it is not appreciated and it won't be tolerated.

 And we have ways of dealing with people who engage in this kind of activity when they run for office and ask for our love and adoration and support and votes.